 My Experience with Returns

 I’ve had one bad experience with an FBA return.
 The buyer returned the item and Amazon reimbursed me since they said it was damaged.
 A few days later, Amazon decided my item was actually sellable.
 They took back my reimbursement and allowed the item to go active in my inventory.
 The item then sold again which was exciting until and the new buyer returned the item.
 This time, the item came back as defective.
 I placed a removal order and am waiting to examine the item myself to see exactly what’s going on here.
 I’ve lost money on both returns and may be left with something that’s unsellable.
 It comes with the reselling territory, but returns can be so frustrating!
 One thing I learned from this is that it’s generally best to place a removal order on all returned items to make sure they’re in tip top condition before selling them again.
-What Amazon considers sellable is not always sellable and it’s your shop who’s reputation is at stake.
+What Amazon considers sellable is not always sellable and it’s your shop whose reputation is at stake.

 While FBA makes it easy to sell on Amazon, returns are just another part of the reselling game.
 While you’ll likely lose money at some point due to returns, it shouldn’t deter you from selling on Amazon.
-You’re first return can be a bit confusing and surprising, but you’ll come to realize it’s just part of the business.
+Your first return can be a bit confusing and surprising, but you’ll come to realize it’s just part of the business.

 Have you had any bad Amazon FBA return experiences?